gmalet/gmalet.github.io/_pages/research.md

 - **Publications**
 	- "Have your cake and eat it, too?
-Switzerland and the feasibility of differentiated integration after Brexit" <em>West European Politics</em>, forthcoming. (with S. Walter)
+Switzerland and the feasibility of differentiated integration after Brexit" <em>West European Politics</em>, 2023. (with S. Walter) <a href="https://www.tandfonline.com/doi/full/10.1080/01402382.2023.2192083">Link</a>

-	<em>2022 EUSA Best Conference Paper Award</em>
+ <em>(2022 EUSA Best Conference Paper Award)</em>

     - "Cross-national social influence: How foreign votes can affect domestic public opinion." <em>Comparative Political Studies</em>, 2022. <a href="https://journals.sagepub.com/doi/full/10.1177/00104140221088846">Link</a>